 5. Map your ‘route'.

 Compile a list of issues and/or hotspot areas to be inspected and where they are visible.
-This will help you to develop a route to take on the day and allow the inspection to run smoothly.
-Try to avoid individual led complaints.
+This will help you develop a route for the day and ensure the inspection runs smoothly.
+Try to avoid individual-led complaints.

 6. Be there on the day!

-Make sure 2-3 group representatives are there to meet the agencies.
+Make sure several group representatives are there to meet the agencies.
 Your representatives must be familiar with the issues and the planned route to ensure everything gets included in the inspection.
-Be aware of what agencies can realistically take action on and achieve.
+Be aware of which agencies can realistically take action and achieve results.

 7. Complete & circulate the Estate Inspection Toolkit*.